emicklei/parzello/README.md

 |name                       |comment
 |---------------------------|-------
 |parzello.publishCount      |set to 1 if missing otherwise it is incremented when received by parzello
-|parzello.originalMessageID |ID of message when it was rceived by parzello

 ### server config